tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/快速入门_intl_en.md

 The API for uploading files uses a signature for authentication.
 A request sent automatically requests a signature from the object specified during initialization that follows the QCloudSignatureProvider protocol.
 For more information on how to generate a signature, see the [Generating a Signature](#.E7.94.9F.E6.88.90.E7.AD.BE.E5.90.8D) section below.

-> !The object corresponding to the URL cannot be changed during upload, otherwise it will cause an error.
+>The object corresponding to the URL cannot be changed during upload, otherwise it will cause an error.

 #### Samples